2022-2026 Strategic Plan

 View objectives and progress

-Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Summer 2023
+Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Spring 2024

-3.07.02 INSTITUTIONAL KPI: Increase the percentage of attempted college-level credits completed with a C or better from 67.6% in Fall 2021 to 73% in Fall 2025 73.00% 67.60% -5.40% Our Achieving the Dream Team is working closely with faculty and student services to ensure all students have the support needed to achieve the grades needed to meet their academic goals.
+3.07.02 INSTITUTIONAL KPI: Increase the percentage of attempted college-level credits completed with a C or better from 67.6% in Fall 2021 to 73% in Fall 2025 73.00% 69.96% -3.04% With pass-rates increased by 2.36% last year, we are on track to achieve this goal.
+MCC’s Achieving the Dream Team is working closely with faculty and student services to ensure all students have the support needed to achieve the grades needed to meet their academic goals.
 Learn more about MCC’s variety of support services at www.muskegoncc.edu/student-success.

 3.07.04 Increase the percentage of students who return to MCC after a 1-year or more absence by 1% annually TBD TBD TBD We are currently identifying baseline and target metrics for this objective; please look for updates next quarter.